jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ## Procedural Generation

-I have huge respect for artists who hand craft tiles to build game worlds.
-But I belong to the impatient lazy species.
+I respect artists who hand craft tiles to build game worlds.
+But I belong to the impatient/lazy species.

-So, I thought, there has to be a better way.
-I went on an exploration to figure it out and came across procedural generation.
+I went on an exploration and came across procedural generation.

-Little did I know the complexities involved in it.
+Little did I know the complexities involved.
 I was in the verge of giving up, however because of the comments and messages from readers of chapter 1, I kept going.
-And the enlightment came three days ago, all the pieces suddenly fit together.
+And the enlightment came three days ago, all the pieces fit together.

 Basically it's about automatically fitting things together like a jigsaw puzzle.
 To solve this problem, let's again think in systems.

 **What do we need to generate the game world procedurally?**
 1. Tileset.
-2. Sockets for tiles because only comptable tiles should fit.
+2. Sockets for tiles because only compatible tiles should fit.
-3. Comptability rules.
+3. Compatibility rules.
-4. Magic algorithm that uses all the above components to generate a coherent world.
+4. Magic algorithm that uses these components to generate a coherent world.

 **How does this magic algorithm work?**